Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 **Travel**
-When the party leaves the city and heads to a direction, they run into a.pack of 5 wild desert Aurochs.
+When the party leaves the city and heads to a direction, they run into a pack of 9 wild desert Aurochs, split in groups of 3.
 Ensue combat. [[Party vs Monsters]]

-If it looks like they will die, they get ex machina'd by the Hunter tribe that kill the remaining swines and offers help.
+If it looks like they will die, they get ex machina'd by the Hunter tribe that kill the remaining Aurochs and offers help.
 Allusion to the fact that Daan is a former member.
 They are offered a place to stay and recover, and arrive at the tribe.

-If the party ends up not attacking the creatures and an animal handling commences, they may avoid combat altogether
+If the party ends up not attacking the creatures and an animal handling commences, they may avoid combat altogether.

 [[concept of exploration]], [[Bahath Animal Guide]]
 ###### [[Badawi Hunter Tribe]]